Modern architecture: Early modernism in Europe (1900–1914)

 Otto Wagner, in Vienna, was another pioneer of the new style.
 In his book Moderne Architektur (1895) he had called for a more rationalist style of architecture, based on "modern life".
 He designed a stylized ornamental metro station at Karlsplatz in Vienna (1888–89), then an ornamental Art Nouveau residence, Majolika House (1898), before moving to a much more geometric and simplified style, without ornament, in the Austrian Postal Savings Bank (1904–1906).
 Wagner declared his intention to express the function of the building in its exterior.
 The reinforced concrete exterior was covered with plaques of marble attached with bolts of polished aluminum.
 The interior was purely functional and spare, a large open space of steel, glass, and concrete where the only decoration was the structure itself.

-The Viennese architect Adolf Loos also began removing any ornament from his buildings.
-His Steiner House, in Vienna (1910), was an example of what he called rationalist architecture; it had a simple stucco rectangular facade with square windows and no ornament.
+The Viennese architect Adolf Loos also began to refrain from using ornament in his buildings.
+His Steiner House, in Vienna (1910), was an example of what he called rationalist architecture; it had a simple stucco rectangular façade with square windows and no ornament.
 The fame of the new movement, which became known as the Vienna Secession spread beyond Austria.
-Josef Hoffmann, a student of Wagner, constructed a landmark of early modernist architecture, the Palais Stoclet, in Brussels, in 1906–1911.
+Josef Hoffmann, a student of Wagner, constructed a landmark of early modernist architecture, the Stoclet Palace, in Brussels, in 1906–1911.
 This residence, built of brick covered with Norwegian marble, was composed of geometric blocks, wings, and a tower.
 A large pool in front of the house reflected its cubic forms.
 The interior was decorated with paintings by Gustav Klimt and other artists, and the architect even designed clothing for the family to match the architecture.

 In Germany, a modernist industrial movement, Deutscher Werkbund (German Work Federation) had been created in Munich in 1907 by Hermann Muthesius, a prominent architectural commentator.
 Its goal was to bring together designers and industrialists, to turn out well-designed, high-quality products, and in the process to invent a new type of architecture.
 The organization originally included twelve architects and twelve business firms, but quickly expanded.
 The architects include Peter Behrens, Theodor Fischer (who served as its first president), Josef Hoffmann and Richard Riemerschmid.
 In 1909 Behrens designed one of the earliest and most influential industrial buildings in the modernist style, the AEG turbine factory, a functional monument of steel and concrete.
 In 1911–1913, Adolf Meyer and Walter Gropius, who had both worked for Behrens, built another revolutionary industrial plant, the Fagus Factory in Alfeld an der Laine, a building without ornament where every construction element was on display.
 The Werkbund organized a major exposition of modernist design in Cologne just a few weeks before the outbreak of the First World War in August 1914.
 For the 1914 Cologne exhibition, Bruno Taut built a revolutionary glass pavilion.